 Have a Picnic

 You could have a backyard picnic or pack up your basket and head to the park.
-Hiking into the mountains and eating at your campsite is another great way to enjoy fall.
+Hiking into the mountains and eating at your campsite is another great way to enjoy fall (as long as you have the right fall hiking clothes to keep you warm!).
 If you decide to plan a whole weekend away in the woods, check out my camping tips for beginners before you go.
 If you just want to take your lunch with your kids to the local park, try to make it a waste free lunch if possible.
 Or, at least make sure you pick up your trash before you go home.
 Picnicking is a great way enjoy the beautiful fall weather.
 Invest in a nice picnic blanket and take a nap in the great outdoors!

 Build a fire